VanAndelInstitute/virtual-slide-viewer-backend/README.md

 ### Manual steps
 - [ ] Edit the aws-exports.js files in the frontend to use the Cognito User Pool and AppSync GraphQL API output parameters.
 - [ ] Upload [the frontend](https://github.com/VanAndelInstitute/virtual-slide-viewer) build to the S3 bucket.
+- [ ] Configure one or more SAML or OIDC identity providers.
 - [ ] Fix the permissions on EFS from an EC2 instance with the fs mounted and in the fs VPC:
 ```
 $ sudo chown -R ec2-user .